 There are three-phase regarding the production process, which are modeling, rendering＆post-work, and final delivery.
 The first two phases generally take two or three rounds to refine the renderings.
 It’s required to confirm the model and angle before moving to the next stage.
 It’s well-known that sufficient time is very crucial to high-quality drawings which take time to upgrade details.
 While dealing with projects with fixed delivery time, some clients spend plenty of time on angles and design testing at the modeling phase, leaving 1-2 days for rendering＆post-work, even less than 24h.
 There is no doubt that such a case increases a lot of pressure on post-work.
 The clients should thank God they came for AIMIR to handle their project because if we don’t have excellent project skills and rich experience, it’s hardly possible to hand over such an urgent project on time.
 It is necessary to highlight that good quality rendering required enough time.
 And if you insist on high quality, but not well -cooperate with us, please postpone due time so that we can deal with different details.
 Otherwise, the quality will take a back seat due to insufficient time.

 Clear opinions are beneficial to move forward to the project.
 They not only save time but also help to move forward smoothly.
 However, there are some negative examples.
-For an instant, some clients tend to give us a few words when it comes to feedback, such as “Wrong”, “This effect doesn’t look good”, and “I don’t like the tree” and so on.
+For an instant, some clients tend to give us a few words when it comes to feedback, such as “Wrong”, “This effect doesn’t look good”, “I don’t like the tree”, or simply “This is not interesting”.

 CASE 5 The Repetitious and Ever-change Comments